-Council has adopted a liquor ban through an amendment to Schedule Four of the Public Safety Bylaw.
-A 24 hour, seven day a week liquor ban is now in force within the townships of Matamata, Morrinsville, Te Aroha and Waharoa.
+Council has adopted an alcohol ban within the Public Safety Bylaw.
+A 24 hour, seven day a week alcohol ban is in force within the townships of Matamata, Morrinsville, Te Aroha and Waharoa.
 The ban has been in force since 2009.
 In September 2016 Council confirmed the ban will continue and this was a decision supported by the Police and Waikato District Health Board (Population Health).

-The purpose of this bylaw is to to deal with the control of liquor in public places.
-It also provides the Police with an effective way to address the negative effects associated with the consumption of liquor in public places, without impacting on law abiding citizens.
+The purpose of this bylaw is to deal with the control of alcohol in public places.
+It also provides the Police with an effective way to address the negative effects associated with the consumption of alcohol in public places, without impacting on residents.

-- View the Public Safety Bylaw (the part of the Consolidated Bylaw that includes the liquor ban)
+- View the Public Safety Bylaw (the part of the Consolidated Bylaw that includes the alcohol ban)